rhit-goldmate/homelab/README.md

 # Cybersecurity Home Lab
 This project goes over the different tools used to create a homelab.
-You can view the network topology for the project in the homelab-network.drawio file.
+You can view the network topology for the project in the homelab-network.pdf file.